 CHALLENGES FOR STORMWATER PROJECTS

 Multiple agencies are often involved in managing stormwater across a region or watershed, and even though downstream communities can be affected by activities upstream, there remains a lack of integration among these agencies to address stormwater issues.
 To complicate matters, land use planning is generally not done at the watershed scale.
 Thus many agencies spend millions of dollars annually with very little interagency coordination.

 Perhaps the most significant barrier to stormwater projects is their high cost.
-In highly urbanized areas, the cost for purchasing land for facilities, as well as constructing, operating and maintaining treatment facilities can be quite substantial.
+In highly urbanized areas, the cost of purchasing land for facilities, as well as constructing, operating, and maintaining treatment facilities can be quite substantial.
 Local agencies usually have a limited ability to pay, and the provisions of Prop 218 have made raising fees difficult for most municipalities.